G1OJS/SARK100-Firmware/Install PSoC Designer V5.0 Windows 10.md

 ## How to install PSoC designer V5.0 under Windows 10
 What worked for me ...
-1. Note that the "make" routines in PSoC designer can't cope with paths that have a space in them *unless* "8dot3" file name creation is enabled in Windows (which provides a space-free versionb for PD to use).
+1. Note that the "make" routines in PSoC designer can't cope with paths that have a space in them *unless* "8dot3" file name creation is enabled in Windows (which provides a space-free version for PD to use).
 And, the install folder (which is below the one you can set in the installer) has a space in it!
 In my case, 8dot3 path names weren't enabled and I had to enable it and recreate the install locations (because otherwise they kept their previous path names).
 So, before you install anything!:

 2. Run regedit and find the key HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem, and set the value of NtfsDisable8dot3NameCreation to 0